 Tim Jarvis is an adventurer, environmental scientist, author, public speaker and filmmaker who, in 2013, led a team that retraced Sir Ernest Shackleton’s legendary 1916 journey to the Antarctic.
 He holds Masters degrees in environmental science and environmental law, is the Global Ambassador for World Wildlife Fund Australia and is the sustainability adviser on multilateral aid projects for the World Bank and AusAID.

 Tim Jarvis is project leader of 25zero, an adventurous and visually spectacular global initiative against the biggest threat facing humanity, climate change.
 In 2015, 25zero teams summited seven mountains in three continents during the 12 days of the United Nations Climate Change talks (COP21) in Paris, sending footage, images and stories to COP21 where they were used to push decision makers to arrive at a meaningful agreement.

-The Award has enabled development of the phenomenal footage from the climbs into new forms, including a documentary, all of which are designed to educate and engage in the issue of climate change by ‘showing’ it.
+Jarvis has developed the phenomenal footage from the climbs into new forms, including a documentary, designed to educate and engage with the issue of climate change by ‘showing’ it.

 2015 – Greg Mackie OAM

-If you have further enquiries, please contact Adelaide Film Festival on (08) 8394 2505 or via firstname.lastname@example.org.
+If you have further enquiries about the Bettison and James Award, please contact Adelaide Film Festival on (08) 8394 2505 or via email@example.com.